mivuzu/rv32i-v1/README.md

 Commands here are from the Makefile.
 If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 EVN will be generated and loaded.

-1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader and ensure your user has access to the FTDI IC.
+1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader and ensure you have full access to the FTDI IC, particulary, make sure your user has permissions to access it via USB, and remove the kernel module `ftdi_sio` (if attached at all) by running `sudo rmmod ftdi_sio`, as it interfers with the library used by the program loader (libftdi)
 2) Synthesize, place & route, pack:

        make bitstream